Clearance diver: United Kingdom

-Royal Navy naval work divers are officially called Clearance Divers.
+Royal Navy divers are officially called Clearance Divers.
 During WWII divers used the Davis Submerged Escape Apparatus (DSEA), no wetsuit or swimfins.
-On 17 December 1942, six Italian divers on three manned torpedoes attacked Gibraltar harbour.
+On 17 December 1942, six Italian divers (of Decima Flottiglia MAS) on three manned torpedoes attacked Gibraltar harbour.
 A British patrol boat killed the crew of one with a depth charge.
 Their bodies were recovered and their swimfins later used by Gibraltar's guard divers (Sydney Knowles and Commander Lionel Crabb).
 This was the first known British use of swimfins.